roberto-mardeni/terraform-on-azure/README.md

 # terraform-on-azure

-Demonstrates using Terraform on Azure
+Demonstrates using Terraform on Azure using basic concepts like variables, functions, third party modules and custom modules

 ## Prerequisites